kongware/ftor/README.md

 ## Type representatives

-ftor doesn't rely on the prototype system but on type represetatives, which have to be passed around explicitly.
-Type representative is just a fany word for a static type dictionary, i.e. a plain old Javascript `Object` with a couple of static methods attached:
+ftor doesn't rely on the prototype system but on type representatives, which have to be passed around explicitly.
+Type representative is just a fancy word for a static type dictionary, i.e. a plain old Javascript `Object` with a couple of static methods attached:

 ```Javascript
 // functor type representative of the function instance